coredao-org/CoreDAO-Docs/docs/Node/validator/setting-up-validator.md

 ### System Requirements for Validator Node

 Before you begin, please ensure your system meets the required hardware and software specifications.
-Note, validator nodes on the Core network are essentially full nodes running in validator mode.

 #### Supported OS Platforms
 Currently, the supported OS platforms include Mac OS X, Linux, and Windows.